mauriziocescon/ng-playground/readme.md

   };
 });
 ```
-But since angular is a compiled framework, the problem could be fixed by introducing `**.ng` files (typescript superset) and by turning the syntax above into the following:
+But since angular is a compiled framework, the problem can be fixed by introducing `**.ng` files (typescript superset), `component` / `directive` / `declaration` keywords (see Ripple) and by turning the syntax above into the following:
 ```ts
 export component Name({
   i = input.required<string>(),